Cyn-ically/BazaarFlipMod/README.md

-# Hypixel Skyblock Bazaar Flipping Mod
+# Hypixel Skyblock Bazaar Flipping Mod for 1.8.9

 ## A mod for automating and optimizing Bazaar flipping in Hypixel Skyblock, built using OneConfig for easy configuration.